VerifiedJoseph/vigilant/docs/feeds.md

 An [`example file`](../feeds.example.yaml) is available.

-Each entry in the YAML file must have a name, URL and interval value, all other values are optional.
+Each entry in the YAML file must have a name, URL and interval parameter, all other parameters are optional.

 ```YAML
 feeds: